sunggun-yu/docker-chef-supermarket/README.md

   sunggun/chef-supermarket:3.1.22
 ```

-## Access to the Chef Manage Console
+## Access to the Chef Supermarket

-You can access and login to the chef manage console through web browser.
+You can access and login to the chef supermarket through web browser.
 ```
 https://<your-host>
 ```
-please use user name `admin` and password `admin123` to login. and don't forget to reset password and key once you login.

 ## Build the Image